L-Soft international, Inc.

 documentation for more information; however it is recommended to take the

-LISTSERV Classic only: The following section allows you to compile in DBMS support for either Oracle, DB2, or UnixODBC (assuming availability for your unix platform).
+LISTSERV Classic/Classic HPO only: The following section allows you to link in DBMS support for either Oracle, DB2, or UnixODBC (assuming availability for your unix platform).
 Note carefully the following requirements for DBMS support:

-· LISTSERV Classic is required.
+· LISTSERV Classic (or Classic HPO) is required.
 This section will not display if you are installing LISTSERV Lite as DBMS features are not available with LISTSERV Lite.

 · LISTSERV must support the relevant DBMS on your operating system.
 If Oracle is not supported, you will not be asked if it should be installed.
 Similarly, if DB2 is not supported, you will not be asked if it should be installed.
-If neither DBMS is supported by LISTSERV, the section will be skipped.
+If neither DBMS is supported by LISTSERV on your operating system, the section will be skipped.

-· Your computer must have a compiler.
+· Your computer must have a compiler, such as gcc.
 (If no compiler is available, these items will be skipped, since DBMS support requires that the 'lsv' binary be relinked.)

 · Your computer must have the appropriate DBMS installed.
-For Oracle this means that SQL*Net or equivalent must be installed on the local machine.
+For Oracle this means that Oracle Net (formerly SQL*Net) or equivalent must be installed on the local machine.
 For DB2 this means that DB2 must be installed on the local machine.
 For UnixODBC, this means that UnixODBC must be installed on the local machine.
 If this requirement is not met and you attempt to compile DBMS support in anyway, the relinking operation will fail when the DBMS support libraries are not found.

 · You cannot specify support for DB2 and UnixODBC at the same time.
 You may specify support for any one supported DBMS alone, or you may specify support for either CLI and DB2, or CLI and UnixODBC.